 As people look to change cars every three years, a good used car may be a great option.
 You do not want your purchase of automobiles to lead to your bankruptcy.
-Car loans must be looked at before they become overwhelming and lead you into bankruptcy.
+Car loans must be looked at before they become overwhelming and lead you into Chapter 7 bankruptcy filing.

 As ownership lengths of owning a car shrink, the debt in automobiles increase.